This estate description is part of a short series of posts on the people and society of my homebrew setting, Galthamar.

 Gobelins are low, mean, ugly, dishonest, cowardly and brutish.
 They lack culture, refinement or professional skills, lacking either the aptitude or diligence to acquire them.
 They are resentful of their betters and always scheming to steal from them or do them harm.
 Gobelins have no class.

-In practice, Gobelins show a very wide range of physical types, including a full range of height and build, and a higher prevalence of unusual features such as green skin, pointed ears, extreme nose shapes, protruding teeth and so on.
+In practice, Gobelins show a very wide range of physical types, including a full range of height and build.

 Their material culture is eclectic, both in finding models for designing and making new goods, and even in relying in many cases on second-hand goods once used by other estates, or on items scavenged from who-knows-where.
 Gobelin culture is prescriptive about neither traditional practices nor the latest fashions, but individuals may innovate or adopt exotic ideas, and their friends and contacts may follow suit, creating a shifting range of very local subcultures.
 Clothes, accessories, hairstyles, body adornments and piercings, distinctive ways of moving and speaking may all characterise Gobelin style movements.
 They tend not to directly mimic the styles of other Galthamarian estates, but may adopt aspects of them in a spirit of syncretism or subversion.